qianchd/ZenOverleaf/README.md

 #### Chromium Extension

 - Download the crx file in the [release page](https://github.com/qianchd/ZenOverleaf/releases/latest).
-- Drag the file into your browser.
 - It takes 5$ to become a developer for chrome extension.
-So the official chrome-store version is temporarily unavailable.
+So the chrome-store version is temporarily unavailable.

 #### Firefox-based browsers